Budgeting7 min read

 What Is the 50/30/20 Rule?

-The 50/30/20 rule is a budgeting framework that helps you allocate your after-tax income into three broad categories:
+The idea is to split your after-tax income into three broad categories:

 • 50% Needs: Essentials like rent, groceries, utilities, and insurance